 Personal property is defined in NRS 361.030, and includes (j) "all property of whatever kind or nature, except vehicles as defined in NRS 371.020, not included in the term "real estate."
-Real estate is defined in NRS 361.035, and includes land, houses, buildings, fences, ditches, structures, erections, railroads, other improvements, and property rights.
+Real estate is defined in NRS 361.035, and includes land, houses, buildings, fences, ditches, structures, 1 erections, railroads, other improvements, and property rights.
 Real property is further defined in NAC 361.11715 as land, fixtures, improvements; on-site enhancements; and any rights, interests, benefits and privileges belonging or attached to the land.

 NRS 361.333 requires that each major class of property be examined to determine whether there is equality of assessment.
 Uniformity and equality of assessment thus depend on proper classification.
 Although NRS 361.035 defines real estate and NRS 361.030 defines personal property, in practice it is sometimes difficult to tell whether an item is personal or real property.
 As the Attorney General stated in Opinion #41 (1963), "the classification depends on the facts of each particular case."
-Please refer to NAC 361.1127 and LCB File No. R068-12, when adopted, for tests which will assist in the determination of the proper classification of property.
 The assessor is encouraged to consult the Division of Local Government Services and/or the District Attorney in difficult cases.